Nick News

 Nick News (formerly titled Nick News W/5 and later Nick News with Linda Ellerbee) is an American educational television news magazine aimed at children and teenagers.
 It originally aired on Nickelodeon from 1992 to 2015.
 It also aired on Nickelodeon's sister network Noggin from 1999 to 2002.
-Nick News took the form of a highly rated and recognized news program for children and teenagers alike, discussing important social, political and economic issues in a format intended for both children and adults.
-In June 2020, the show was revived.
+Nick News took the form of a news program discussing social, political and economic issues in a format intended to be accessible to both children and adults.
+In June 2020, the show was revived, and in 2024 TikTok and Instagram accounts under the Nick News banner were created.

 The show is known for allowing normal American teenagers to speak out on their own personal opinions on a number of past and current worldwide issues and topics, including events such as Black History Month.

 Linda Ellerbee

 Nick News was hosted by former NBC News personality Linda Ellerbee from 1992 to 2015.
 Ellerbee was one of five candidates auditioned over the course of two weeks.
 She was chosen because her competitors were "too loud and obnoxious", claimed one of the show's set designers.
 According to Ellerbee: "I was honored when I was named the host of Nick News.
 The show will be about kids and their everyday lives."
-Ellerbee has never missed an episode due to illness.
+Ellerbee never missed an episode due to illness.
 The show is officially known as Nick News with Linda Ellerbee.
 Throughout the years, Nick News has featured special guests of honor, such as Al Gore, Faith Hill, Rosie O'Donnell, Magic Johnson, Bill Clinton, and Dr. Phil.